danthe42/CarND-Advanced-Lane-Lines/writeup.md

 I used a combination of color and gradient thresholds to generate a binary image.
 The best thresholding steps were determined after investigating many different combination of HLS channels, filters with different Sobel filters, and with different Gaussian blurs.

 I made a QT application with GUI, just for this purpose: 'src/combination.py'.
-It's possible to try different parameters easily with that, using the ParameterTree QT widget from the pyqtgraph.parametertree module, which is a very convenient and useful widget for this.
+It's possible to examine different combinations of parameters easily with that.
+It is using the ParameterTree QT widget from the pyqtgraph.parametertree module, which is a very convenient and useful widget for this purpose.

 The combination of filter and threshold values I found to be the best for me were written to the 'pickle\combination_parameters.p' pickle file.
 Here's the output I got after processing the image just above.